-The purpose of this Long-Term Energy Emergency Plan for Fuel Supply Shortagea fuel supply shortage (hereafter referred to as the Fuel Supply Emergency Plan) is to document the plan for responding to a Tampa Electric Company (TEC) fuel shortage emergency.
-This Plan applies to fuel emergencies as defined in Section II and works in cooperation with the Capacity and Energy Emergency Plan, which covers abrupt, short-term capacity/energy emergencies.
+The purpose of this Long-Term Energy Emergency Plan for a fuel supply shortage Fuel Supply Shortage (hereafter referred to as the Fuel Supply Emergency Plan) is to document the plan for responding to a Tampa Electric Company (TEC) fuel shortage emergency.
+This Planplan applies to fuel emergencies as defined in Section II and works in cooperation with the Capacity and Energy Emergency Plan, which covers abrupt, short-term capacity/energy emergencies.

 TEC strives to maintain adequate fuel supplies to enable the company to serve customers reliably.
-The company accomplishes fuel adequacy through a diverse fuel supply portfolio, multiple suppliers, redundantalternative transportation paths, and flexible storage capacity for the various fuel supply commodities such as natural gas, oil, coal and petroleum coke.
-Natural gas, although some supply area storage exists, is for the most part an is a just-intime fuel, meaning storage is limited and generation resources consume the fuel when needed via pipeline delivery.
-Therefore, TEC monitors natural gas commodity and pipelines' availabilities constantlypipeline availabilities constantly.
-TEC does contract for gas supply storage capacity located in Mobile, Alabama.
-The storage contract would supply TEC with approximately 10 days of gas supply in the event of a total loss of supply from its traditional sources.
+The company accomplishes fuel adequacy through a diverse fuel supply portfolio, multiple suppliers, alternative transportation paths, and flexible storage capacity for the various fuel supply commodities such as natural gas, oil, coal and petroleum coke.
+Natural gas, is a just-in-time fuel, meaning storage is limited and generation resources consume the fuel when needed via pipeline delivery.
+Therefore, TEC monitors natural gas commodity and pipeline availabilities constantly.
+TEC does contract for gas supply storage capacity located in Mobile, Alabama- and Mississippi.
+The storage contract would supply TEC with approximately 10 five summer days of gas supply in the event of a total loss of supply from its traditional sources.

-TEC has oil storage and, since the companyalso uses oil primarily as a back-up fuel and during emergencies, retains inventories that complement the fuel's practical use in an emergency situation.
-For the solid fuels (i.e., coal and petroleum coke), TEC strives to maintain 45 days of inventory on-the-ground at Big Bend Station.
-Nonetheless, the company recognizes Natural gas can also be used as a back-up fuel emergencies can occur.
-This plan applies to source for our solid fuel emergencies as defined in Section II and works in cooperation with the Capacity and Energy Emergency Plan, which covers abrupt, short-term capacity/energy emergencies. units.
+TEC also uses oil primarily as a back-up fuel and retains inventories that complement the fuel's practical use in an emergency situation.
+For the solid fuels (i.e., coal and petroleum coke), TEC strives to maintain 45 to 60 days of inventory on the ground at Big Bend Station.
+Natural gas can also be used as a back-up fuel source for our solid fuel units.